For readers looking for award-winning writing and entirely new subjects, V M Karren offers suspense, humor, and cultural intrigue.

-Val eventually earned a Bachelor’s Degree in Slavic Languages and Literature from the University of Washington in Seattle, and an MBA from the Maastricht School of Management in the Netherlands.
-His studies and work in both Europe and Russia and his career in international trade has carried him to many corners of our wonderful world, and he has created a library of hilarious, eye-opening and sometimes heartbreaking stories from across Europe, Russia, & Arabia.
-He lives in Europe still with his wife and four children.
+Beyond Karren’s studies and work in both Europe and Russia, his career in international trade has carried him to many corners of the world, from whence he brings you a library of hilarious, eye-opening and sometimes heartbreaking stories.
+He currently lives in the Netherlands with his wife and children.

 Read the article from Salt Lake City’s Deseret News, which covers the launch event of The Deceit of Riches HERE, wherein Karren discusses his life and inspiration.